mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 - Only local content (no notion sources yet).
 - Only NextJs support (no Remix yet).
 - No JSON/YAML content as they can be loaded directly into the JS/TS code.

-## Known issues

 - Requires ESM because the whole unified/remark/rehype ecosystem moved to ESM-only.
-- Due to the ESM-only requirement, there is a webpack warning on build/dev.
-This will be resolved once `next.config.ts` is supported in <https://github.com/vercel/next.js/pull/63051>, of if there is a new idea before then.